 How do I specify RAM and CPU capacities for my VMs?

 EPAM Cloud uses a standard approach in providing virtual servers: the VM is provided as a single unit that contains a predefined set of components.
-These sets are called shapes and include various combinations of CPU and RAM so that you can choose the one which is the most suitable for you.
+These sets are called shapes and include various combinations of CPU, RAM, and system disk size so that you can choose the one which is the most suitable for you.
 The shape size influences the cost of the VM.

 You can find the list of the existing shapes and their resources on Cloud Computing Service (C2S) page (Existing Shape Size Values section).
 The table also provides the AWS shape mapping in case you want to compare EPAM Cloud and AWS shapes details.

-You can find the details on the existing region restrictions in our Maestro CLI User Guide, Annex D - Service Locations.
+You can find the details on the existing regions specifics in Maestro CLI User Guide, Annex D - Service Locations.

 What is the largest instance shape in EPAM Cloud?

 The heaviest type is 5XL (8CPU, 32GB RAM).
 The existing instance shapes are listed on the Cloud Computing Service (C2S) page.
 Please note that XL shapes and larger are available in OpenStack regions only.